- Plan your visit

-Gorillas are native to Angola, Cameroon, the Central African Republic, the Congo, Equatorial Guinea and Gabon.
-They are classed as ‘critically endangered’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
-These critically endangered animals are vulnerable to habitat loss from logging, mining, hunting (even though they are protected) and the Ebola virus.
-It is not known how many remain in the wild, but it is known that these numbers are decreasing.
+Western Lowland Gorillas are native to Angola, Cameroon, the Central African Republic, the Congo, Equatorial Guinea and Gabon.
+They are classified as Critically Endangered by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
+These Critically Endangered animals are vulnerable to habitat loss from logging and illegal mining, hunting (even though they are protected) and human-borne diseases.
+It is not known how many remain in the wild, but it is known that numbers are decreasing.

-A visit to Werribee is an opportunity to learn more about the plight of gorillas in the wild and be inspired to take action to save them before it is too late.
-Learn about how coltan mining is causing catastrophic impacts on endangered wildlife such as the gorilla.
-The exhibit’s name, Gorillas Calling, is linked to Zoos Victoria’s mobile phone recycling campaign, They’re Calling on You, which supports the Jane Goodall Institute in conserving Africa’s primate species.
+A visit to Werribee Open Range Zoo provides an opportunity to learn more about the plight of gorillas in the wild and support primate conservation.
+Learn about how mining for coltan (a mineral used to make mobile phones) is having a catastrophic impact on endangered wildlife such as the gorilla.
+Come and visit the boys and learn about Zoos Victoria’s mobile phone recycling campaign, They’re Calling on You, which supports the Gorilla Doctors in conserving Africa’s primate species.

 - There are three gorilla subspecies: the Mountain Gorilla, the Eastern Lowland Gorilla and the Western Lowland Gorilla.
 All are found in the Western part of Africa